 Set a goal for your interview

 The first step is to set your interview goals before embarking on each new interview project.
-When a goal is too general and broad, such as “learn about users”, it's probably lead to interview failure since its purpose couldn't focus your questions toward one or several specific needs.
+When a goal is too general and broad, such as “learn about users”, it probably leads to interview failure since its purpose couldn't focus your questions toward one or several specific needs.
 The reasons why you want to conduct interviews and what you want to gain from them are valuable starting points for your specific goals.
 Interview objectives need to be realistic and to the point, addressing a particular aspect of the user experience, bringing the team to a consensus, and guiding you on how to construct the interview in the right way.

 For instance, you might want to discover why users quit your shopping cart checkout.
 In this case, a suitable interview goal would be to learn how users make a purchase on your site and what issues they encounter during the process.